How can you start making money blogging?

-There are services like Elegant Themes to get the help you need!
+There are services like Elegant Themes you can use to get the help you need!
 More on that below.

-Heard of the book Obstacle is the way by Ryan Holiday?
-You’ve got to have that philosophy of seeing obstacles as opportunities when you start blogging.
-There’s a huge learning curve!
+Heard of the book Obstacle is the way?
+You’ve got to have that philosophy in the back of your mind when you start blogging.

-1. Pick the primary topic of your blog.
+1. Pick the primary topic of your blog

 You could pick 1 big topic like parenthood, money, food, fashion.
 You could pick a few topics.
 You could niche down.

 I’ve read differing opinions for and against all of the above.
 I’ve heard how there might be more monetization opportunities for certain topics.

 I picked one primary topic – money.
 My subtopics are earning and saving money, money mindset, and parenting money tips.

 At the end of the day, you should write what you’re passionate about.
 What you could write for hours about.
 You can always add on topics as you grow your blog.